 - a.
 Hunter Orange. - (1) Hunters must wear an outer garment which shows a minimum of 500 square inches of hunter orange (commonly called blaze or fluorescent orange) material above the waist and must also wear orange headgear while hunting.
 Hunter orange must be of solid color and visible from any angle.
 Only hunter orange is allowed.
 The various shades of red as well as camouflage-pattern orange are prohibited. - (2) The requirement to wear hunter orange is year round, both day and night, and in every season except when hunting waterfowl in archery-only areas, hunting doves on designated fields, archery hunting in archery-only areas, hunting crows in designated dove fields and hunting turkey.
 Archery hunters are not required to wear hunter orange when hunting in an archery-only area including areas designated as archery hunting only concurrent with training.
 Waterfowl hunters must wear the prescribed amount of hunter orange only when walking to or from a waterfowl hunting site, or while hunting along streams or creeks located inside or between areas open for firearm hunting. - (3) Persons accompanying a hunter must meet the same hunter orange requirements as the hunter. - (4) Hunters are not required to wear hunter orange when traveling in a vehicle or when on foot no more than ten (10) meters from a vehicle. - (5) Even when not required by this regulation, hunters should consider wearing hunter orange, particularly when changing locations or removing game from the field. - b.
 Safety straps.
 All persons are required to use a safety strap or harness while hunting from an elevated stand. - c.
 Duds.
 Duds can be found in many areas and must not be handled.
 Do not pick-up, transport, or remove duds.
+All duds should be immediately reported to Range Operation, 706-544-6291/6371/6271.
 Hunting and fishing are prohibited in posted dud areas and in those ranges and facilities posted "restricted" or "exclusion area" for safety reasons. - d.
 Alcohol and drugs.
 Hunters will not be intoxicated, possess alcohol on their person, or consume alcoholic beverages while hunting.
-Hunters will not be under the influence of illegal drugs or possess them while hunting. - e.
+Hunters will not be under the influence of illegal drugs or possess them while hunting.
+Hunters will not be under the influence of prescription drugs that alter decision making process while hunting. - e.
 Railroad tracks and their right of ways are off limits to hunting and vehicular traffic.